elkorchi/2DGeometricShapesGenerator/README.md

 A generator of geometric shape data set, this data set is composed of a set of images stored in `png` files.
 Each image contains one of the following shapes :
-Square, Traingle, Circle, Star, Polygon, Heptagone, Hexagone and Octagone.
+Square, Traingle, Circle, Star, Polygon, Heptagone, Hexagone, Octagone and Nonagon.

 Each image is generated within the following parameters :